rdiaz02/OncoSimul/README.md

 license.
-The code for the OncoSimulR BioConductor package, except for functions `plot.stream` and `plot.stacked`, is Copyright 2012-2019 by Ramon Diaz-Uriarte; the code for frequency dependent fitness is Copyright 2017-2019 Sergio Sanchez Carrillo. `plot.stream` and `plot.stacked` are Copyright 2013-2016 by Marc Taylor (see also https://github.com/marchtaylor/sinkr and http://menugget.blogspot.com.es/2013/12/data-mountains-and-streams-stacked-area.html).
+The code for the OncoSimulR BioConductor package, except for functions `plot.stream` and `plot.stacked`, is Copyright 2012-2019 by Ramon Diaz-Uriarte; the code for frequency dependent fitness is Copyright 2017-2019 Sergio Sanchez-Carrillo. `plot.stream` and `plot.stacked` are Copyright 2013-2016 by Marc Taylor (see also https://github.com/marchtaylor/sinkr and http://menugget.blogspot.com.es/2013/12/data-mountains-and-streams-stacked-area.html).